The Endogenous Grid Method for Epstein-Zin Preferences: Benchmarks

 \subsection{Accuracy}

-We assess accuracy using the normalized Euler equation error, a standard metric whose magnitude bounds the policy function error. \citet{santos2000accuracy} establishes the theoretical foundation:

-where $\tilde{c}(m, z)$ is consumption implied by the Euler equation given the computed policy.
-We report mean (L1) and maximum (L$\infty$) errors following \citet{maliarmaliar2014}.
-More negative values indicate higher accuracy; an error of -5 means the policy deviates from the Euler equation by approximately 10\textsuperscript{-5}, or 0.001\%.

-Errors should be evaluated at wealth levels agents actually visit, not arbitrary grid points.
-We simulate the ergodic distribution (10,000 agents, 500 periods) and compute errors at the 5th--95th percentiles of realized wealth.
-For this calibration, the ergodic distribution concentrates in the lower wealth range (median $m \approx 3$ versus grid maximum of 20), reflecting moderate impatience.
-Errors evaluated on the ergodic distribution are similar to those on a uniform grid, indicating the solution is accurate where agents spend time.\footnote{Points near the borrowing constraint are excluded, as the Euler equation holds as an inequality there; this is standard practice following \citet{santos2000accuracy}.}
+Fast modes trade accuracy for speed by interpolating a precomputed $\nu$; accurate modes compute $\nu$ exactly at every candidate during search.
+Table~\ref{tab:accuracy} reports the accurate-mode comparison.

-Table~\ref{tab:accuracy} shows an important result: TI can match \acrshort{egm}'s accuracy (mean error -4.8), but only by computing $\mu$ exactly during search, which makes it 110 times slower.
-VFI-accurate is 400 times slower than \acrshort{egm} yet still 1.4 orders of magnitude less accurate (-3.4 versus -4.8).
-The fundamental difference is that \acrshort{egm} and TI work with the Euler equation directly while VFI optimizes the Bellman equation; Euler-based methods achieve higher precision when $\mu$ is computed exactly.
-But TI solves the Euler equation numerically via bisection, whereas \acrshort{egm} inverts it analytically.
-This is why \acrshort{egm} sidesteps the speed-accuracy tradeoff entirely: the endogenous grid places evaluation points exactly where the Euler equation is satisfied, achieving accurate-mode precision at fast-mode speed.
+Table~\ref{tab:accuracy} shows that \acrshort{ti} matches \acrshort{egm}'s accuracy (mean error -4.8) only when $\nu$ is computed exactly during search, which makes it 145 times slower. \acrshort{vfi}-accurate is 415 times slower than \acrshort{egm} and still 1.4 orders of magnitude less accurate (-3.4 versus -4.8). \acrshort{egm} and \acrshort{ti} work with the Euler equation directly while \acrshort{vfi} optimizes the Bellman equation; Euler-based methods achieve higher precision when the certainty equivalent is computed exactly. \acrshort{ti} gets there by bisection, \acrshort{egm} by analytic inversion, and the analytic path is what keeps \acrshort{egm} cheap.

-Consumption-equivalent welfare costs (the permanent consumption an agent would sacrifice to avoid using the approximate policy) are below 0.1\% for \acrshort{egm}, making numerical error economically negligible.\footnote{Computed by simulating 20,000 agents under the approximate and high-accuracy policies with identical shocks, then comparing ergodic average values.}
+\textbf{Economic significance.} Statistical accuracy in $\log_{10}$ Euler error translates into a small welfare cost.
+The consumption-equivalent welfare loss, the permanent consumption an agent would sacrifice to avoid using the approximate policy, is below 0.1\% under \acrshort{egm}.\footnote{Computed by simulating 20,000 agents under the approximate and high-accuracy policies with identical shocks, evaluating realized states with the high-accuracy value function in both cases.
+Because the Epstein-Zin aggregator is homogeneous of degree one in consumption, scaling a consumption plan by $1+\lambda$ scales value by $1+\lambda$, so the welfare cost is one minus the ratio of the two ergodic average values.} Numerical error from \acrshort{ez}-\acrshort{egm} is therefore an order of magnitude smaller than typical estimation uncertainty in this class of models, and small enough that the choice between policies is driven by the economics rather than by the solver.